 Marisa Halm, JD, Director, TeamChild Juvenile Justice Project

 Marisa Halm is a graduate of the UConn School of Law and earned her B.A. with honors from Mount Holyoke College.
 While at UConn Law, she served as an intern at the Center for Children’s Advocacy.
 She was admitted to the Connecticut bar in 2006 and the Federal bar in 2008.
 Prior to joining the Center, Marisa was in private practice as a counselor and advocate for children and students with disabilities, advocating for their educational and civil rights and representing them in conflicts with school districts.
 Marisa is a member of the Connecticut Bar Association’s Education Section and a member of the Parent Work Group on Special Education for the State Department of Education.

-Steven Hoffler, PhD, LCSW, Project Coordinator, Deep End Diversion Project
+Steven Hoffler, PhD, LCSW, Project Supervisor, Deep End Diversion Project

 Steven Hoffler is Project Coordinator for the Center’s Deep End Diversion Project, working to reduce arrest of youth in residential juvenile justice facilities – a practice that is counter to the rehabilitative purpose of these facilities.